ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 |Discrete                   |3                               |Returns ‘null’                                    |
 +---------------------------+--------------------------------+--------------------------------------------------+

-When *Mode* is set to continuous (or left at the default), calls to read the value of the QiStreamBehavior will return "0=Default”.
+When *Mode* is set to continuous (or left at the default value), calls to read the value of the QiStreamBehavior return "0=Default”.
 Stream behavior can also be used to give different mode settings to different data properties within the stream’s type using overrides.
-For example, this allows for a Discrete mode setting for one property and a Continuous mode setting for another.
+For example, using an override allows for a Discrete mode setting for one property and a Continuous mode setting for another.